thoughtspot/thoughtspot.github.io/pages/end_user_guide/end_user_search/line_column_charts.md

 ---
-title: [elephant]
+title: [Line column charts]
 tags:
 keywords: tbd
 last_updated: tbd
-summary: "blerg"
+summary: "The line stacked column chart combines stacked column and line charts."
 sidebar: mydoc_sidebar
 ---
 The line column chart combines the column and line charts.
+Your search needs at least one attribute and two measures to be represented as a line column chart.

-## Line column charts
+## Understand line column charts

 Line column charts display one measure as a column chart and the other as a line chart.
 Each of these measures has its own y-axis.